Rivce06/DevOps_Project_Portfolio/README.md

 # 🧰 DevOps Project Portfolio

-Welcome to my DevOps Project Portfolio — a collection of real-world, cloud-based projects that demonstrate my skills learning journey in infrastructure automation, CI/CD, containerization, cloud services, and monitoring.
+Welcome to my DevOps Project Portfolio — a collection of real-world, cloud-based projects that demonstrate my skills in infrastructure automation, CI/CD, containerization, cloud services, and monitoring.
 Each project follows best practices for scalability, security, and maintainability using modern DevOps tools and techniques.

 ---
 ### 📁 Repository Structure